Ransomware Support Oxford

 One way that Cryptolocker frequently arrives is in a file that is named with the extension “.PDF.EXE”, counting on Window’s default behavior of hiding known file-extensions.
 If you re-enable the ability to see the full file-extension, it can be easier to spot suspicious files.

-Update your OS & software regularly
+Update your OS and software regularly

 Patch and maintain your operating system, anti-malware, firewall, Adobe Flash Player, Java, browsers, and keep other software up-to-date.